nasa/Common-Metadata-Repository/README.md

 ##### Valid Granule Sort Keys

+  * campaign - alias for project
   * entry_title
   * dataset_id - alias for entry_title
   * data_size
   * end_date
   * granule_ur
   * producer_granule_id
+  * project
   * provider
   * readable_granule_name - this sorts on a combination of producer_granule_id and granule_ur.
 If a producer_granule_id is present, that value is used.
 Otherwise, the granule_ur is used.
   * short_name